Key takeaways:

 The qualified medical expenses employees can use with their HSA or FSA funds are generally the same.
 These include co-pays for doctor’s visits, over-the-counter and prescription medications, eyeglasses, dental care, and more.

 Financial wellness benefits like emergency savings accounts (ESAs) help employees bridge financial gaps.
-These expense perks can be a lifeline for the many workers who don’t have an adequate emergency fund:
+These expense perks can be a lifeline for the many workers who don’t have an adequate emergency fund.
+Consider these statistics:

 Using ESAs, companies help their workers build emergency funds through automatic deposits from their paychecks.